kiyohome/redmine-on-docker/README.md

     - Task tracker: Bug -> Task
 - Enable the Story/Task trackers on the project setting page
   - Settings > Information > Trackers
-- Enable the module on the project setting page

 ### Redmine Code Review